Proudly Made

 The crafting of Pommeau de Normandie, a blend of fresh apple juice and Calvados, requires patience and precision.

-A glass of Pommeau de Normandie in a woman's hand
+Pommeau de Normandie served in a glass with ice cubes

 It all starts with the apple trees.
 Naturally.